DavisPL/latex-template/README.md

 ## Issues

-If you use this repository as a template for your LaTeX project, I would love to hear about bugs or feature requests.
-Please file an issue!
+If you use this repository as a template for your LaTeX project, I would love to hear about what worked and what didn't.
+Please file an issue.